lokinou/openvibe_to_gdf_tutorial/README.md

 We will use the  `openvibe-convert.cmd` (does not require the GUI).

-- Open a windows command shell (not a powershell) and reach the folder containing the data you want to convert (for example in a data directoty on the desktop)
+- Open a windows command shell (not a powershell) and reach the folder containing the data you want to convert (for example in a data directory on the desktop)

   `cd %USERPROFILE%\Desktop\data`